Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 files with associated .h files.
 Instead of several small .cpp files that are navigated using a project directory browser, we use a large single .cpp file that contains a large number of functions.
-The source editor mode implemented here is designed to navigate this large set of C functions (this is a 5000+ line codefile).
+The navigate this large set of C functions (this is a 5000+ line codefile), we use 3 techniques:
-We use 3 techniques to manage a codefile of this size.
 1. We define 2 sectional constructs above the C++ language level -- the Block and the Sub-Block.
 Special demarcators inside comments are used to define blocks and sub-blocks.